 Ginny Gonneau, Alcohol Use By Girls project coordinator

-Ginny Gonneau works with the BC Centre of Excellence for Women's Health as a project coordinator for a special project on the prevention of heavy alcohol use by girls and young women.
-The project aims to understand key influences and promote promising practices in effective prevention programming for girls and young women.
+Ginny Gonneau has worked with the Centre of Excellence for Women's Health as a project coordinator for a special project on the prevention of heavy alcohol use by girls and young women.
 Ginny has a background in women and gender studies, project management and in working with Aboriginal communities.

 Doug Lambier, Technical consultant